 With the engine off, check that the throttle rotates smoothly from fully closed to fully open in all steering positions and throttle freeplay is correct.
 If the throttle does not move smoothly, close automatically, or if the cable is damaged, have the motorcycle inspected by your dealer.

-Freeplay at the throttle grip flange: 1/16 to 1/4 in (2 to 6 mm).
+Freeplay at the throttle grip flange:

+0.1 - 0.2 in (2 - 6 mm)

 Adjusting the Throttle Freeplay